ckeditor/ckeditor5/docs/getting-started/quick-start.md

 	* `ckeditor.js.map` &ndash; The source map for the editor ESM bundle.
 	* `ckeditor5.umd.js` &ndash; The ready-to-use editor UMD bundle, containing the editor and all plugins.
 [Secondary build]
 	* `ckeditor5.umd.js.map` &ndash; The source map for the editor UMD bundle.
-	* `*.css` &ndash; The style sheets for the editor, use `ckeditor5.css` in most cases, {@link getting-started/setup/css read more about other files}.
+	* `*.css` &ndash; The style sheets for the editor, use `ckeditor5.css` in most cases.
+Read about other files in the {@link getting-started/setup/css Editor and content styles} guide.
-	* `translations/` &ndash; The editor UI translations (see {@link getting-started/setup/ui-language Setting the UI language}).
+	* `translations/` &ndash; The editor UI translations (see the {@link getting-started/setup/ui-language Setting the UI language} guide).
 * The `ckeditor5-premium-features` directory:
 	* `ckeditor5-premium-features.js` &ndash; ESM bundle of premium features.
 [Recommended build]
 	* `ckeditor5-premium-features.umd.js` &ndash; UMD bundle of premium features, containing the editor and all plugins.
 [Secondary build]
 	* `*.css` &ndash; The style sheets for the premium features.
 You will use `ckeditor5-premium-features.css` in most cases.
-Read about other files in the {@link getting-started/setup/css Editor and content styles} guide.
-	* `translations/` &ndash; The premium features UI translations (see the {@link getting-started/setup/ui-language Setting the UI language} guide).
+	* `translations/` &ndash; The premium features UI translations.
 * The `README.md` and `LICENSE.md` files.

 ### Obtaining a license key